dsk502/homeirrigation-server/README.md

 sudo apt install sqlite3<br>

 ## How to compile and run
-In this directory, execute "make", and after the make process finished, go to bin directory, and run home_irrigation_server executable file as root.<br>
+In this directory, execute "make", and after the make process finished, go to bin directory (use the command "cd bin"), and run home_irrigation_server executable file as root.<br>